Ayms/torrent-live/README.md

-torrent-live - a new bittorrent client for live streaming that protects privacy and block the monitoring spies
+torrent-live - a new bittorrent client for live streaming that protects privacy and blocks the monitoring spies
 ===

 Download and stream live (while the download is in progress) torrents with your browser, send it to your TV.